anuragchoudhary19/messenger/README.md

-This is a chat app
+This is a chat app built using ReactJS and Firestore Realtime Database to provide realtime chat functionality.